Getting help for Addiction & Substance Abuse in St-Neots

-Individuals should be treated on a one-to-one and group basis.
-To fully address their specific needs, they should receive a person-centred treatment programme for optimal recovery.
+Individuals will receive one-on-one and group treatment as part of a treatment and recovery programme – customised to fully address their specific needs.
 A psychiatric evaluation should be provided by certified psychiatrists.
-A rehab programme should be carried out by a team of addiction and mental health specialists, as well as spiritual counsellors, wellness specialists and medical staff.
+A rehab programme should involve a team of addiction and mental health specialists, and medical staff, as well as spiritual counsellors, and wellness specialists.

-When it comes to choices for rehab, the two distinct options available in the UK are inpatient residential rehab and outpatient programmes.
-Inpatient residential rehab is often not available on the NHS, whereas individuals can self-refer into outpatient programmes throughout St-Neots.
+In the UK, inpatient residential rehab and outpatient programmes are the two distinct options for rehab.
+The NHS rarely provides funding for Inpatient residential rehab, but outpatient programmes are available across the whole of St-Neots on a self-referral basis.
 Inpatient residential rehab provides many benefits over outpatient programmes, and allows the individual to detox from alcohol and substances in a safe, enclosed environment and away from any temptations.